Docs

 vaadin.skip.dev.bundle

 Prevents a frontend development bundle from being re-built, even if Vaadin Flow decides to use an existing compiled development bundle.
-This is mainly needed when re-bundling checker in Vaadin Flow has problems leading to false re-bundling, and one needs a workaround while it’s being resolved.
+This is mainly needed when the re-bundling checker in Vaadin Flow has problems leading to false re-bundling, and one needs a workaround while it’s being resolved.

 false